Ichishino/coldforce/README.md

 With the asynchronous API of this framework
 You can easily create event-driven network applications.
 The currently supported protocols are as follows.
-All of these support clients and servers (C10K, multi-client).
+All of these support clients and servers (multi-client, C10K).
 * TCP/UDP
 * TLS
 * HTTP/1.1